quantumlib/qsim/.gemini/styleguide.md

 ### Overall nomenclature conventions

-This project follows some naming rules and conventions in order to maintain a consistent interface that is easy to use.
+This project follows some nomenclature rules and conventions in order to maintain a consistent interface that is easy to use.
 By using consistent naming, we can reduce cognitive load on human users and developers.
 Please try to use these terms when writing code.

 *   Use `state_vector` to describe a pure state.  **Do not** use `wavefunction`, `wave_function`, or `state` for this object (`state` is too overloaded).